Disclaimer: Affiliate links help us produce good content. Learn more.

 While we don’t doubt that VPNhub’s support team do great work, the developers and Pornhub themselves aren’t famous for being transparent and available, and the FAQ section on the VPNhub website is a little thin.

-Still, at least they provide an email address ([email protected]), so users aren’t completely in the dark.
+Still, at least they provide an email address, so users aren’t completely in the dark.

-On one hand, you can get hold of VPNhub free.
+On the one hand, you can get hold of VPNhub free for your smartphone.
 The free option includes the basic client and single server option, but the client is covered with ads, and because it relies on one server, you can expect snail-like speeds.

-Naturally, you can expect faster speeds, better security and “24/7 support” from the Premium package, but those are expected from all paid VPNs.
+Naturally, you can expect faster speeds and better privacy from the Premium package, but those are expected from all paid VPNs.

-Pornhub hopes that with VPNhub Android, Mac, Windows and iOS users will flock to their simplified, branded VPN but are they mistaken?
+Pornhub hopes that with VPNhub, users will flock to their simplified, branded VPN service, but are they mistaken?

-In our VPNhub review team’s opinion, the free option is a solid entry-level VPN and nothing more.
-It’s slow, limited but easy to use.
-Don’t worry about how to use VPNhub, as it’s pretty basic.
-Go for it if you want to find out more about how VPNs work.
+In our opinion, the free option is an okay-ish entry-level VPN and nothing more.
+It’s relatively slow and rather limited, but easy to use.
+Go for the free version if you want to find out more about how VPNs work.

-However, if they are thinking about the Premium VPNhub Mac, smartphone and Windows users might want to move on.
-With average speeds, potential security problems, limited features and poor performance with torrents and Netflix, it’s a mediocre option that’s just a little bit too expensive.
+However, those thinking about the Premium VPNhub might want to move on.
+With average speeds, potential security problems, limited features and poor performance with torrents and Netflix, VPNhub is a mediocre option that’s just too expensive.

 Have we been too harsh on Pornhub’s VPN contender in this VPNhub review?
 Let us know about your experiences with VPNhub.
-Good or bad, we’d love to read your own review, so leave your comments below.
+Good or bad, long or short, we’d love to read your own review, so please leave your comments below.